vlayer-xyz/vlayer/book/src/features/json-and-regex.md

     using RegexLib for string;

     function main(string calldata text) public returns (Proof memory, string memory) {
-        // The regex is passed as a normal string require(text.matches("^[a-zA-Z0-9]*$"), "text contains invalid characters");
+        // The regex pattern is passed as a string require(text.matches("^[a-zA-Z0-9]*$"), "text must be alphanumeric only");

-        // Return text back to prove it contains only alphanumeric characters return (proof(), text);
+        // Return proof and provided text if it matches the pattern return (proof(), text);
     }
 }